deargle/msbx5500-spring-2020/lab-6.md

 top line to be `FROM python:2`, and I build and run again.
 It still works, but now I'm trendy, so I keep it.
 Python3 is trendier, but meh for now.

+## Running arbitrary commands from within the heroku environment

+Remember above when we ran a python script which initialized our database?
+We'll need to do that again, but pointing at the database that heroku will be using.
+One way that we can do that is by launching a one-off dyno on heroku, which will have our files in it, and running the initialization script from within that one-off dyno.
+Another way that we could do it is by fetching our heroku DATABASE_URL by running `heroku config` from a heroku cli, and then manually setting the `DATABASE_URL` in our environment where our docker container could use it.
+Let's do the first one, though.

+  heroku run python init_psql_db.py

+Then, visit your heroku app url and confirm that the `/db_test` lists your dummy users. :tada:

 # Deliverables

 I don't know, just do the above.
 You'll need to piece together all of the lab...